 print(b) # [7, 2, 3]

 In the example above, a and b have a shared reference to the same list object so a change to that list object affects both references.
 If the shared reference effects are not well understood the change to b can cause unexpected results.

+Note that the sharing discussed here does not address aliasing (see 6.38 Deep vs shallow copying) or concurrent access to values (See 6.61?).

 Automatic conversion occurs only for numeric types of objects.
 Python converts (coerces) from the simplest type up to the most complex type whenever different numeric types are mixed in an expression.
 For example: